DimiKog/web3edu-labs/lab-02-encrypted-messages-ownership/README.md

 - The **public key** can be shared
 - The **address** is derived from the public key

-In this lab, the wallet:
+In this lab, the tools:
-- encrypts messages
-- decrypts messages
+- encrypt messages
-- signs messages
+- decrypt messages
-- verifies signatures

 ---